mahozad/theme-switch/README.md

     ```

   - ### Angular and more
-    For Angular framework and more details about each of the above installation methods see the [wiki](https://github.com/mahozad/theme-switch/wiki).
+    For Angular framework and more details about the above installation methods see the [wiki](https://github.com/mahozad/theme-switch/wiki).

 After installing the library, use the element like this (make sure to include the end tag):